speckerf/world-reforestation-monitor/readme.md

     - `conda env create -f environment.yml`

 3. Download `data` repository.
     - The folder `data` is not directly stored in the GitHub repository due to the large storage size.
 However, it is tracked using data-version-control.
-The obtain a snapshot of the data folder, download the file `data.tar.gz` from zenodo [Code and Data Repository: TODO](TODO) and uncompress locally.
+The obtain a snapshot of the data folder, download the file `data.tar.gz` from zenodo [Code and Data Repository](https://doi.org/10.5281/zenodo.15052996) and uncompress locally.
 Move it in the root directory of the project, such that all relative paths work.
     - Alternatively, the remote location of the dev-tracked data folder is stored in a private Google Cloud Storage bucket / but access needs to be manually granted.

 4. \[Optional: Only required for model training\]: